Martin Fry: Personal life

+Fry and his wife, Julie, have twin children, Nancy and Louis.

 On 19 July 2012, Fry received an honorary Doctor of Music degree from the University of Sheffield for his contribution of more than 30 years to music.
 The following day, his daughter, Nancy received her degree from the Department of Sociological Studies from the same university.

-As of 2016, he has been married to his wife Julie for more than 30 years.
+As of 2026, he has been married to his wife Julie for more than 40 years.